Gdańsk Shakespeare Theatre

 The Gdańsk Shakespeare Theatre (Gdański Teatr Szekspirowski) is a Shakespearean theatre in Gdańsk, Poland.
 It is built on the site of a 17th-century theatre, known as the Fencing School, where English travelling players performed works of English Renaissance theatre.
 The leading figure in the project to construct the new theatre is Jerzy Limon, a founder of the Gdańsk Shakespeare Festival.

-It has been built by architect Renato Rizzi in the light of Limon's research which suggests that the Fencing School was modelled on the Fortune Playhouse in London.
+It was built by architect Renato Rizzi in the light of Limon's research which suggests that the Fencing School was modelled on the Fortune Playhouse in London.
 Though not an attempt at an exact reproduction, the new theatre combines elements from the design of these earlier theatres with modern technology.
 It opened in September 2014.

 History

 Gdańsk was one of the most important destinations for English travelling players in the first half of the 17th century.
 Their first documented visit was in 1601.
 Typically they would perform at the courts of Königsberg and Warsaw during winter, and in Gdańsk or Elbląg in the summer.
 Performances in Gdańsk took place during St. Dominic's Fair, in August.

 Gdańsk's first public playhouse was built during this period.
 Known as the Fencing School (Fechtschule), it hosted a variety of other entertainments and activities besides the theatrical.
 After comparing an engraving by Dutch artist Peter Willer published in 1687 to the dimensions given in the builder's contract of 1600 for the Fortune Playhouse in London, Jerzy Limon concluded that the Fencing School was built c.
 1611 and modelled after the Fortune.
 He found support for this from archaeological excavations carried out by Marcin Gawlicki on the Gdańsk site in 1997–2000 and 2004.
 These suggested a plan of 22.4 m by 19.6 m, slightly smaller and less square than the Fortune, which measured 24 m by 24 m.
 A 1739 ground plan of the area discovered by Jerzy Michalak was published in 1998, which showed the Fencing School with a square plan.

 The excavations found remnants of timber posts dating from the 1630s, which according to Limon were the result of a documented renovation of the theatre in 1635.
 Michalak has suggested that the excavated building was actually Gdańsk's second Fencing School, built in 1635, and that there was an earlier Fencing School, also a theatre, built in 1603 but on a different site.